-The breed standard for the Exotic is the same as that of the Persian with the exception of the coat.
+The breed standard for the Exotic is the same as that of the Persian with the exception of the coat, which is short.

-Exotic Shorthairs have same round face of the Persian with a thick, dense short haired coat.
+Exotic Shorthairs have the same round face of the Persian with a thick, dense short-haired coat.
 Nicknamed the “teddy bear cat”, that is exactly what they look like.
 Cute, soft and cuddly.

 They are medium to large sized cats, with have short, thick bodies, broad, deep chests, short, sturdy legs and tail with a rounded tip.
 They are surprisingly heavy when picked up.

 The face is round, with a snub nose, large, expressive eyes and short round ears.
 The cheeks are full, forehead rounded with wide jaws and a firm chin.